redbadger/awesome-badger/chriswhealy/sha256/host-environment/README.md

 This implementation contains a lot of coding related to activities such as performance measurement, providing WebAssembly with logging functions, and implementing a unit test framework.
 None of this coding will be described as its purpose is only peripheral to the task at hand.

-What is documented below is the only the coding needed to prepare shared memory, invoke the SHA256 WebAssembly module and format the result.
+What is documented below are the following bare-bones steps:
-The following bare-bones steps are shown:

 1. Instantiate the `.wasm` module
 2. Using the file name supplied as a `node` command line argument, read the target file into memory